montogeek/laravel-docs-es/authorization.md

 > **Note:** All policies are resolved via the Laravel [service container](/{{version}}/container), meaning you may type-hint any needed dependencies in the policy's constructor and they will be automatically injected.

+#### Intercepting All Checks

+Sometimes, you may wish to grant all abilities to a specific user on a policy.
+For this situation, define a `before` method on the policy.
+This method will be run before all other authorization checks on the policy:

+    public function before($user, $ability)
+    {
+        if ($user->isSuperAdmin()) {
+            return true;
+        }
+    }

+If the `before` method returns a non-null result that result will be considered the result of the check.

 <a name="checking-policies"></a>
 ### Checking Policies